sygad/IR-Beam-Sensor/README.md

 **1. Configuring the Wemos with Tasmota**
 - Ensure your MQTT server is setup in HA
-- Obtain the IP address of the new device from your router
+- Obtain the IP address of the newly flashed Tasmota Wemos device from your router
 - Go the IP address of the new Tasmota device and configure MQTT

   _Configure MQTT on Tasmota_